Border Cities

 Conclusions

-The cultural and political diversity of nations and human groups consecrate the congregation in solidarity of architects from all over the world, without distinction of race, religious beliefs and ideologies.
+The cultural and political diversity of nations and human groups consecrate the solidary congregation of architects from all over the world, without distinction of race, religious beliefs and ideologies.

 To think and plan cities and towns with international borders as a single settlement, a continuous territory with multicultural characteristics, it is necessary to consider the limitations of traditional institutional arrangements for the management of urban and regional spaces.
 Economic and social complexities operate as potentialities, determining the dimension of their development;